-Untreated substance-use disorders cost Virginia millions of dollars in cost-shifting to the criminal justice system, the health care system, and lost productivity, not to mention the human suffering and effects on family and friends.
+Untreated substanceuse disorders cost Virginia millions of dollars in costshifting to the criminal justice system, the health care system, and lost productivity, not to mention the human suffering and effects on family and friends.
 Patterns of drug use reflect an increased prevalence of prescription drug abuse and dependence and deaths related to misuse of prescription drugs and to illegal (street) drugs are increasing.
 Dramatic problems associated with underage drinking and substance misuse and addiction, including abuse of prescription drugs, will put enormous pressure on the services system.
-Improved assessment and screening of adults and children with co-occurring disorders will increase demands for integrated services to treat these co-occurring conditions.
+Improved assessment and screening of adults and children with cooccurring disorders will increase demands for integrated services to treat these cooccurring conditions.

-Demands for community substance-use disorder services are expected to increase as Virginia's population grows and more individuals who now have affordable insurance coverage under the Patient Protection and Affordable Care Act's Health Benefit Exchanges (marketplaces) seek needed services.
+Demands for community substanceuse disorder services are expected to increase as Virginia's population grows and more individuals who now have affordable insurance coverage under the Patient Protection and Affordable Care Act's Health Benefit Exchanges (marketplaces) seek needed services.
 In addition, a significant proportion of adults and juveniles in the criminal justice system have identified issues associated with substance misuse and addiction that, if not addressed, considerably increase the risk of recidivism.
-Evidence-based substance-use disorder treatment services are not widely accessible, especially to the majority of offenders returning to the community.
+Evidencebased substanceuse disorder treatment services are not widely accessible, especially to the majority of offenders returning to the community.

-Access to an adequate and more consistent array of substance-use disorder services will continue to be a challenge, particularly case management, intensive outpatient services, medication assisted treatment, detoxification beds, and residential treatment for pregnant women and women with dependent children.
-Lack of supported living services that provide a safe place to live is a frequent barrier to sobriety, as people with substance-use disorders have frequently alienated friends and family and lack income.
+Access to an adequate and more consistent array of substanceuse disorder services will continue to be a challenge, particularly case management, intensive outpatient services, medication assisted treatment, detoxification beds, and residential treatment for pregnant women and women with dependent children.
+Lack of supported living services that provide a safe place to live is a frequent barrier to sobriety, as people with substanceuse disorders have frequently alienated friends and family and lack income.

-This service area is funded with 57% general fund dollars and 43% federal funds.
+This service area is funded with 57 percent general fund dollars and 43 percent federal funds.
 The federal funds are from the Substance Abuse Prevention and Treatment (SAPT) Block Grant that is passed through to community programs.
 CSBs also receive funds from other sources such as local funds, Medicaid, other fees, and other revenues which are not appropriated to CSBs and are not included in this table.
-Expenditures for 2014 indicate that 54% of funds are directly tied to programs while 46% is unearmarked funding distributed directly to CSBs.

-2015 General Fund 2015 Nongeneral Fund 2016 General Fund 2016 Nongeneral Fund Initial Appropriation for the Biennium 55,257,572 41,019,447 55,257,572 41,019,447 Changes to Initial Appropriation 0 0 0 0
+2017 General Fund 2017 Nongeneral Fund 2018 General Fund 2018 Nongeneral Fund Initial Appropriation for the Biennium 56,142,743 41,019,447 56,142,743 41,019,447 Changes to Initial Appropriation 0 0 -5,000,000 5,000,000